amyli2027/blood-alcohol-predictor/README.md

 3. Open the notebooks in the `notebooks/` folder to run the project.
    Use the README.md in notebooks to guide your exploration of the notebooks

-## How to Run Website
+4. To run the web-based drink calculator tool:
     ```bash
     cd website
     python app.py
     ```
-Copy and paste the link generated in terminal to visit the website.
+   Paste the link generated in the terminal in your browser

 ## Requirements